camgunz/pysylva/doc/src/interfaces.md

 whether to use interfaces or variants, consider whether you'll likely be adding new shapes or new abilities.

-In particular, avoid using interfaces _instead of_ variants.
+In particular, avoid using interfaces _instead of_ variants, and vice versa.
 In most cases, they are orthogonal.
 For example, if Sylva's failures were an interface opening a file would have to look something like:

 ```sylva
 mod sys